Lenovo shares hit over 4-month low on concern over PC outlook

-HONG KONG Shares of Lenovo Group Ltd, the world's No.2 PC maker, fell by more than 6 percent to a more than four-month intraday low on market concern over the outlook for the PC market amid the global economic slowdown.
+HONG KONG Shares of Lenovo Group Ltd (0992.HK), the world's No.2 PC maker, fell by more than 6 percent to a more than four-month intraday low on market concern over the outlook for the PC market amid the global economic slowdown.

 Lenovo's shares fell as much as 6.3 percent to HK$6.26 in afternoon trade, extending earlier losses and hitting the lowest intraday level since February 9.

-"The huge increase in volume suggests that a major holder is now exiting the stock," said a trader who declined to be identified because he was not authorized to speak to the media.
+"The huge increase in volume suggests that a major holder is now exiting the stock," said a trader who declined to be identified because he was not authorised to speak to the media.

 (Reporting by Vikram Subhedar and Lee Chyen Yee; Editing by Chris Lewis)